PhilippeChab/nwscript-formatter/README.md

 ## Credits

-The initial code structure comes from https://github.com/xaverh/vscode-clang-format-provider.
+The initial code base and structure comes from https://github.com/xaverh/vscode-clang-format-provider.